meilisearch/documentation/guides/advanced_guides/settings.md

   }'
 ```

 With the settings in the example above, documents will be sorted by number of typos first.
 If too many documents have the same number of typos, the `words` rule will be applied.
-This operation is repeated with the next rules until the number of documents is limited to the requested number of documents (default: 20).
+This operation will be repeated with the next rules until the number of documents is limited to the requested number of documents (default: 20).

 ## Distinct attribute